Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

-**Added:**

-- Backpack/Font
-  - Reinstated `BPKFont`'s APIs for constructing `UIFont` instances.
-Back in version [2.0](#2200) we removed these `BPKFont` methods because the new type scale required us to render text only via attributed strings.
-With our new typeface, Relative, we have baked these rendering concerns into the typeface itself and we can again use `UIFont` instances directly.
-As always we recommend you prefer higher level components such as `BPKLabel` for you text rendering needs.

-**Fixed:**

-- Backpack
-  - Significantly improved reference documentation.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).
 2. Add the package name.